-Under future climate conditions, Eswatini will experience more soil moisture droughts.
+Under future climate conditions, The Gambia will experience more soil moisture droughts in all of its provinces.
 This is particularly important for agricultural and natural areas.

 SSFI - Standardised Streamflow Index

 These maps denote the average annual chance of a hydrological drought occurring (%).
 Droughts are defined as 3 months of stream flow levels considerably below normal conditions; calculated through the Standardized StreamFlow Index (SSFI; see 'Drought' in Glossary).